 Department of Justice is now the Department of Communities and Justice.
 Find out more >

-In the Federal Circuit Court evidence can be given orally or by affidavit.
+In the Federal Circuit and Family Court of Australia evidence can be given orally or by affidavit.
 Usually, the affidavit has already been filed.
 On the day of the hearing, the witness will be asked to swear or affirm that the contents of their affidavit are true.
 They will then be questioned by the other party (called 'cross examination').

 If you have documents or recordings, and you want to use them as evidence, they can be made part of your affidavit.
 This can be done by either 'annexing' or 'exhibiting' them to the affidavit.
 For more information on how to do this, see

-After you have given your evidence, the respondent or his or her solicitor will ask you some questions.
+After you have given your evidence, the respondent or their lawyer will ask you some questions.
 This is called 'cross-examination'.
 You should:

 If there are any issues you want to clear up that are raised in cross-examination you can give further evidence.
 This is called 're-examination'.

 Your witnesses should wait outside the courtroom until it is their turn to give evidence.
 A court officer will bring them into the courtroom and take them to the witness box where they will make an oath or affirmation.

 You should first ask the witness to tell the Court their name, address and occupation.
 You should have already filed an affidavit of your witness.
 You can ask your witness if their affidavit is true and correct.
 You may be able to ask them questions that are relevant to your case and why you were dismissed.
 Your questions should allow the witness to give their evidence in their own words.
 The respondent may object if you try to lead the witness to give a certain answer.